nesi/support-docs/docs/General/Announcements/Mahuika_Extension_Onboarding.md

 hyperthreaded CPUs.
 This represents a significant increase of the number CPUs per node compared to the Broadwell nodes (36 cores).

-<span
-style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">The memory available to Slurm jobs is 460 GB per node, so approximately 1800 MB per CPU.  </span>
+The memory available to Slurm jobs is 460 GB per node, so approximately 1800 MB per CPU.

 Only 30 nodes are available so far, but that number will eventually increase to 64, 8 of which will have double the memory.